Millbrook Divorce Lawyer & Millbrook Divorce Attorneys

 In Autauga County, there is also specific language that they require in their agreements and affidavits, but, unlike Elmore County, they do not require a parenting course.
 If you are filing a contested divorce, then you will likely have hearings set in your case.
 The hearings for divorces filed in Elmore County are usually held in the Elmore County Courthouse in Wetumpka.
 All hearings in divorce cases filed in Autauga County are usually held in the Autauga County Courthouse located in downtown Prattville, Alabama.
 In such contested divorce cases, these hearings will almost always continue until either both sides reach an agreement or a judge decides the contested issues at trial.

-Contested Divorce in Millbrook, Alabama
+Contested Divorce Lawyer in Millbrook, Alabama

 If an uncontested divorce cannot be reached, your next option is a contested divorce.
 In a contested divorce, one spouse files for divorce without any agreement being reached.
 They serve the other spouse with an official Complaint.
 Once served, the spouse usually obtains an attorney and files a response.
 There are hearings set and the judge will ultimately decide your disagreements if the two of you cannot come to one on your own.